ayush221b/flutter-handbook/Readme.md

 ## Why a Handbook?

-At the end of the day, Hack 19 is a hackathon with actual winners, and because it is about Flutter, there will be some really breathtaking UIs, apps with rocket speed performance, and some elements which feel like magic.
-In a competition like that, you don't want to be missing out, especially when there's a lot of content available online which can help you utilise those 5-6 hours of coding time that you get, and make the most attractive and useful app.
+At the end of the day, a hackathon is a competition with actual winners, and because it is about Flutter, there will be some really breathtaking UIs, apps with rocket speed performance, and some elements which feel like magic.
+In a competition like that, you don't want to be missing out, especially when there's a lot of content available online which can help you utilise those hours of coding time that you get, and make the most attractive and useful app.

 So, I took the liberty of scavenging the internet, and picking up all the amazing articles, videos, apps, and other helpful resources that can help you achieve that goal.
-Plus, the scope of this handbook extends beyond Hack 19.
-This will be helpful for any future hackathon or competition, where you are going to use Flutter.
+Plus, the scope of this handbook extends beyond hackathons.
+This will be helpful for any future competition or project, where you are going to use Flutter.

 ## Installation and First Steps